 - The state of Massachusetts owns 38 miles between the Massachusetts/Rhode Island border and Boston that is operated and maintained by Amtrak.

-Amtrak receives funding from 18 states under 19 operating agreements for financial support of 29 short distance routes (less than 750 miles).
+Amtrak receives funding from 18 states and other entities under 19 operating agreements for financial support of 26 short-distance routes (less than 750 miles).
 Section 209 of the Passenger Rail Investment and Improvement Act (PRIIA) required Amtrak and its state partners to jointly develop a cost-sharing methodology to equitably charge states for state-supported intercity passenger rail service.
 The PRIIA 209 methodology became effective in October 2013.

 Continued operation of these state-supported routes is subject to annual operating agreements and state legislative appropriations according to Section 209.
-Fueled by Amtrak's valued partnership with its state partners, state-supported routes carried 14.7 million passengers in FY 2014.
+Fueled by Amtrak's valued partnership with its state partners, state-supported routes carried nearly 14.7 million passengers in FY 2015.

-California: Capitol Corridor service (San Jose - Auburn), Pacific Surfliner service (San Luis Obispo - San Diego); and San Joaquin service (Bakersfield - Sacramento/Oakland, plus an extensive system of connecting Amtrak Thruway motorcoach routes)
+California: Capitol Corridor service (San Jose - Auburn), managed by the Capitol Corridor Joint Powers Authority; Pacific Surfliner service (San Luis Obispo - San Diego), managed by the LOSSAN Joint Powers Authority; and San Joaquins service (Bakersfield - Sacramento/Oakland), managed by the San Joaquins Joint Powers Authority.
+Plus an extensive system of connecting Amtrak Thruway Motorcoach routes.

 Connecticut: Springfield Shuttles and through trains (with Massachusetts) (Springfield - New Haven) and Vermonter (with Massachusetts and Vermont) (St. Albans - New Haven)